 For this tutorial, we will explore the basics of APIs, what we can use them for, how to design them and various ways we can protect them.
 We will also look at situations where we may not need to design an API of our own and where we can use a service like Pusher to provide data.

-TCP/IP provides end-to-end communications that specifies how data is exchanged over the internet, how data is broken into packets, how the packets are encoded, addressed, routed and received at the destination.
+TCP/IP provides end-to-end communications that specify how data is exchanged over the internet, how data is broken into packets, how the packets are encoded, addressed, routed and received at the destination.
 Think of it like this giant mail company that has the ability to deliver your packages anywhere in the world incredibly fast.
 TCP/IP will specify the rules for preparing each of the packages so they get to the right person without a mix up.
 It is also cooler in that there are public packages available to everyone and you can request a copy sent to you.

 You must be wondering “Okay, that was cool, but how does it relate to anything?”.
-APIs are like the TCP/IP for applications.
+APIs are like the TCP/IP suite for applications.
 It specifies how applications interact and exchange data between each other.
-Like TCP/IP, RESTful APIs are stateless.
+RESTful APIs are stateless.
 All requests using the API have to contain as much information as possible for the server to identify the client.

 The API specifies a set of rules for one application to interact with another.
 Many APIs have proper documentation that also describes the nature and structure of the response they send when you make a request.
 They also specify the necessary information a requesting application needs to provide to make a successful request to the API.